Nutro Ultra canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-However, when you consider the protein-boosting effect of the wheat gluten, this looks like the profile of a canned dog food containing only a moderate amount of meat.
+When you consider the protein-boosting effect of the wheat gluten, dried peas, flaxseed and alfalfa meal, this looks like the profile of a wet product containing a moderate amount of meat.

-Nutro Ultra canned dog food is a meat-based wet product using a moderate amount of chicken as its main source of animal protein, thus earning the brand 4 stars.
+Nutro Ultra is a meat-based canned dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 4 stars.